yxiao1996/SwarmSim/Readme.md

 ### Introduction

-There are wo theoretical views on the control of multiple robot systems: centralized systems and decentralized systems.
+There are two theoretical views on the control of multiple robot systems: centralized systems and decentralized systems.

 In a centralized system, a central unit is responsible for making decision for indivisuals and monitoring the accomplishment of the missoin.
 Communication only happen between central unit and indibisual, not between individuals.